waynieoaks/I-surrender/README.md

 ## Current limitations or known issues: ##

 - [AddonPeds Mod](https://www.gta5-mods.com/scripts/addonpeds-asi-pedselector) will force model back to main character.
+  - An optional replacement PedSelector.dll is included to prevent this if required

 ## Installation: ##